Lead Generation Campaign

 Marketing Minute Video: Understanding Integrated Digital Marketing

 Today it’s not enough to just understand search engine marketing (SEO and SEM), online media, persuasive creative, or even marketing analytics.
-Watch Harry J. Gold, CEO of Overdrive Interactive, explain how all the elements of digital marketing work together, so you can succeed!Access Now
+Watch Harry J. Gold, CEO of Overdrive, explain how all the elements of digital marketing work together, so you can succeed!Access Now

 Untangling Your Integrated Digital Marketing Technology Mess

 Marketing technology, or martech, plays an incredibly important role in integrated digital marketing campaigns.
 From CRM systems, CMS platforms, and lead scoring applications to technology for social media publishing, SEO analytics, and email automation, ensuring that your technology is working correctly is essential to achieving success and ROI.

 But too often, the technologies that companies adopt are improperly configured, poorly monitored, and inadequately integrated, creating glitches, obstacles and information silos that prevent cross-channel marketing success.
 All your investment in converting a prospect to a qualified lead means nothing if a contact’s info isn’t passed on to a salesperson, or a critical piece of email communication isn’t triggered, or data about the contact’s history and buying intent isn’t accurately recorded in a CRM system.

 By untangling the mess in your martech stack and integrating technologies, you enable the free flow communication that powers a data-driven integrated digital marketing campaign.
 When your martech stack is working well, you can:

 - Optimize engagement to convert prospects to leads, leads to sales, sales to loyal customers.

 - Engage with and track customers throughout the entire buying journey.